 Locations: 4310 Med Sci I, D714 BSRB, B026-G11N NCRC and 3504E ARF Med Sci I

 The Experimental Irradiation Core specializes in moderate dose (0.1-4 Gy/min) and low dose irradiation (0.05-0.3 Gy/hr) of cell cultures, tissues and animals.
 The core has expertise in monitoring DNA damage using laser microirradiation.
 The core features 3 orthovoltage units across 3 campus locations.
 The core provides metered isoflurane for animal anesthesia during irradiation.
-In addition, the core now features the SARRP (Small Animal Radiation Research Platform) which permits image-guided delivery of radiation to animals.
+In addition, the core now features the SARRP (Small Animal Radiation Research Platform) which permits bioluminescence and CT-guided delivery of radiation to animals.

 The specific goals of the Irradiation Core are to:

 - Support studies in the radiation biology of moderate dose rate irradiation of cell cultures and small animals, such as mice, rats, and rabbits.

 - Permit the study of low dose rate irradiation in cell culture.